1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/llamaindex.md

 **[Embeddings](https://docs.llamaindex.ai/en/stable/module_guides/models/embeddings.html)** LLMs generate numerical representations of data called `embeddings`.
 When filtering your data for relevance, LlamaIndex will convert queries into embeddings, and your vector store will find data that is numerically similar to the embedding of your query.

+In LlamaIndex terms, an **Index** is a data structure composed of **Document** objects, designed to enable querying by an LLM.
+Your Index is designed to be complementary to your querying strategy.

+A `VectorStoreIndex` is by far the most frequent type of Index you'll encounter.
+The Vector Store Index takes your Documents and splits them up into Nodes.
+It then creates `vectorembeddings` of the text of every node, ready to be queried by an LLM.

 ### Querying Stage